NinetySlide/BotForge/README.md

 ***DISCLAIMER: This software is still in beta.
 If you want to use it in production, do it at your own risk.***

-## Overview (with basic code samples?)
+## Overview

-**BotForge** is a framework that allows you to easily create Facebook Messenger Bots.
+**BotForge** is a light framework that allows you to easily create Facebook Messenger Bots.
 It uses basic Java HttpServlets under the hood and has no dependencies other than Gson, so that you can deploy it on your favorite Servlet Container, either in the cloud or on-premises.

+BotForge takes care of handling the interaction with the Facebook API and saves you writing a lot of boilerplate code.
+It exposes a simple event based API for message reception, automatically handles basic functionalities (e.g. webhook validation and signature verification) and provides facilities to manage the received messages, the sending of new messages and the querying of the User Profile API.
+It also has out-of-the-box the ability to impersonate multiple bots with the same code (more on this later).

+Creating a HelloBot that greets users by calling them with their name is as simple as writing a few lines of code:

 ```java
 public class HelloBot extends FbBot {